evesdropper/dotfiles/README.md

 # dotfiles
 New (and hopefully more organized) dotfiles on Arch Linux.
 Wayland-based configuration.
-Inspired by [https://github.com/dexpota/kitty-themes/blob/master/themes/Desert.conf](Kitty Desert Theme).
+Inspired by [Kitty Desert Theme](https://github.com/dexpota/kitty-themes/blob/master/themes/Desert.conf).

 ## Setup
 Some basic information about my setup.